Scientific Name

 Genus: Sedum

 Choose a location with full sun to filtered shade.
-Golden Sedums is ideal for rock gardens because it spreads quickly with a trailing, low form.
-At maturity, it stands up to 10 inches (25 cm) tall and spread up to 2 feet (60 cm).
+Golden Sedum is ideal for rock gardens because it spreads quickly and has a trailing, low habit.
+At maturity, it reaches a height of up to 10 inches (25 cm) and spreads to a width of up to 2 feet (60 cm).
 Golden Sedum can also be used in mixed container gardens or even on walls or terraces.

 This succulent tolerates most soils but thrives in light, slightly sandy, well-draining soils.
-The roots rot in soggy, water-logged soils, and the plants suffer disease and pest problems.
+In soggy, water-logged soils, the roots rot, and the plants suffer disease and pest problems.
 Plant Golden Sedum 2 feet (60 cm) apart.
 Combine this plant with other succulents or low-growing, drought-tolerant groundcovers.

-Golden Sedum is drought tolerant once it establishes a deep root system.
+Golden Sedum is drought-tolerant once it establishes a deep root system.
 The best way to water this plant is to use the "soak and dry" method.
-Get the soil completely wet, and then wait until the soil is dry before watering again.
+Get the soil completely wet, then wait until it is dry before watering again.
 Fertilize annually with a balanced fertilizer.
 According to package directions, apply the fertilizer to the soil in spring as new growth appears.

 Links